tari-project/doc-playground/docs/hackathon_templates.md

 ```

 These are the means that we are going to intereact with the data type we've created in the Counter structure.
 We can create a new counter component on the network (so we can have multiple Counter components running at each of their component addresses), a method to call the current value of the counters, and a method to increase any counter's value by 1.

+## A more complicated example

+The `counter` template above is extremely simple - create a substate on the Ootle, store a value and increment it.

 ## Available Templates